adityjhaa/cop290/project1/Readme.md

-**COP290**

-**Trading Simulator & Analyzer**
+## Trading Simulator & Analyzer

-[Subtask - 2]{.underline}

-1\.
-Introduction:
+**1\.
+Introduction:**

-> The primary goal is to provide users with a user-friendly interface to
-> view stock data, compare multiple stocks on the same graph, and apply
-> various filters for better analysis.
+The primary goal is to provide users with a user-friendly interface to view stock data, compare multiple stocks on the same graph, and apply various filters for better analysis.

-2\.
-Technologies Used:
+**2\.
+Technologies Used:**

--   Flask: Chosen for its simplicity and flexibility, Flask allows us to
-    > build a web application quickly and efficiently.
+-   Flask: Chosen for its simplicity and flexibility, Flask allows us to build a web application quickly and efficiently.

--   Pandas: Utilized for data manipulation and analysis, especially for
-    > handling stock data.
+-   Pandas: Utilized for data manipulation and analysis, especially for handling stock data.

--   Plotly: Employed for creating interactive and visually appealing
-    > graphs to display stock information.
+-   Plotly: Employed for creating interactive and visually appealing graphs to display stock information.

 -   Flask\_login: Used for management of user login and logout states.

--   WerkZeug: This module is commonly used in web applications,
-    > especially with Flask, to manage user passwords securely.
+-   WerkZeug: This module is commonly used in web applications, especially with Flask, to manage user passwords securely.

 -   Jugaad data: For fetching the stock data.

--   HTML, CSS: For the basic structure and design elements for the web
+-   HTML, CSS: For the basic structure and design elements for the web application.
-    > application.

-3\.
-Key Features:
+**3\.
+Key Features:**

 3.1 Stock Display:

 -   The backend fetches stock data from Jugaad Data and presents it.

--   Historical data is displayed, including opening, closing, and high
-    > and low prices.
+-   Historical data is displayed, including opening, closing, and high and low prices.

--   Users can choose specific time intervals (daily, weekly, monthly)
-    > for stock data visualization and the beginning and end dates.
+-   Users can choose specific time intervals (daily, weekly, monthly) for stock data visualization and the beginning and end dates.

 3.2 Multiple Stock Comparison:

--   The website allows users to compare stocks on the same graph for a
+-   The website allows users to compare stocks on the same graph for a comprehensive analysis.
-    > comprehensive analysis.

--   Users can input stock symbols or select from a predefined list to
-    > visualize the performance of multiple stocks simultaneously.
+-   Users can input stock symbols or select from a predefined list to visualize the performance of multiple stocks simultaneously.

 3.3 Filtering Options:

 -   To enhance analysis, the backend supports various filters:

-    -   MACD: Moving Average Convergence Divergence is also implemented
-        > for the user to check the validity of the stock.
+    -   MACD: Moving Average Convergence Divergence is also implemented for the user to check the validity of the stock.

-    -   SMA: Incorporating Simple Moving Averages (SMA) with
-        > customizable window sizes (we used SBA-50 and SBA-100).
+    -   SMA: Incorporating Simple Moving Averages (SMA) with customizable window sizes (we used SBA-50 and SBA-100).

-    -   RSI: Users can apply Relative Strength Index(RSI) filters to
-        > identify overbought or oversold conditions.
+    -   RSI: Users can apply Relative Strength Index(RSI) filters to identify overbought or oversold conditions.

 3.4 User Authentication and Authorization:

--   The backend implements user authentication and authorization
-    > mechanisms to ensure data privacy and security.
+-   The backend implements user authentication and authorization mechanisms to ensure data privacy and security.

--   Authenticated users have access to personalized features, and
-    > administrators have additional privileges.
+-   Authenticated users have access to personalized features, and administrators have additional privileges.

-4\.
-Architecture:
+**4\.
+Architecture:**

 The backend follows a modular and scalable architecture:

 -   Routes: Defined for handling different URLs and HTTP methods.

--   Controllers: Responsible for handling business logic, such as
-    > fetching stock data, applying filters, and preparing data for
+-   Controllers: Responsible for handling business logic, such as fetching stock data, applying filters, and preparing data for visualization.
-    > visualization.

 -   Models: Represent the data structures used in the application.

 -   Templates: Developed using Jinja2 to create dynamic HTML pages.

--   API Integration: Utilizes YFinance API for fetching real-time stock
+-   API Integration: Utilizes YFinance API for fetching real-time stock data.
-    > data.

-5\.
-Website Layout
+**5\.
+Website Layout**

 The first-time user is directed to the registration page.